Looking to have a community forum or customer support portal? Here are some of the best open-source forum software you can deploy on your servers.

 NodeBB is an open-source forum software based on Node.js.
 It aims to be simple, elegant, and fast as well.
 Primarily, it is geared towards organizations and enterprises with managed hosting plans available.
 But, you can choose to host it yourself as well.

 You get a real-time native analytics feature along with chat and notification support as well.
-It also offers an API, if you want to integrate it with any of your existing product.
+It also offers an API, if you want to integrate it with any of your existing products.
 It also supports moderation tools and tools to fight spam.

 You get some 3rd party integration support out of the box like WordPress, Mailchimp, etc.